Tarekvs/Bank/README.md

 - **Persistence**: All account information and transactions are saved persistently using GSON and represented as JSON files.
 - **User Interface**: A user-friendly interface built with JavaFX and designed using SceneBuilder.
 - **Transaction History**: View and sort transaction history for each account.
+- **J-Unit 5 Testing**: 3 Files which test the capabilities of the bank

 ## Getting Started